sujalbarnwal9603/sujalbarnwal9603/README.md

 - 👋 Hi, I’m Sujal Barnwal
 - 👀 I’m interested in ...Web Development
 - 🌱 I’m currently learning ...
-JavaScript, Data Structures and Alorithms
+React, Data Structures and Alorithms
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me ...
 8250072650/sujalbarnwal9603@gmail.com